Waziri Ibrahim: Political and business career

 In politics, Waziri was initially a member of NEPU; he organized the Damaturu branch of the association in 1950 and was the branch chairman in 1951.
 However, towards the end of the 1950s, Waziri joined NPC and was appointed the Federal Minister of Health in 1958.
 In 1960, he was part of the Nigerian delegation to the United Nations when the country was accepted as the 99th member of the organization.
 In 1962, as minister for Economic Development, he presented to the Nigerian Parliament an ambitious capital expenditure budget over a six-year span based on a projected 4% annual growth in GDP and investment of resources in productive projects to foster development.
 Among the major planks of the budget, was the development of the Kainji Dam.
 However, close to half of the capital expenditure resource was to be obtained through foreign aid.

 In 1962, Nigeria conducted a controversial census that was rejected by political leaders from the Eastern and Western region; the office of the census officer was under Waziri's ministry.
 Accusations of over counting were made on all sides, with Waziri accusing the Eastern region of inflating population figures while the southern leaders labelled the Northern head count as over-inflated.
 The controversy generated by the head count led the cancellation of the census results and official figures were never publicly acknowledged.

 After the military coup of 1966, Waziri went into private business.
 During the Nigerian Civil War, he was involved in arms dealing and consultancy and afterwards, he established a defence consultancy firm.
 Waziri established a group of companies under the corporate name Herwa which included a tin mining venture in Jos and a soap and flour mill in Maiduguri.
 He opened a 5 million naira Herwa clinic in Kano.
 He entered the fishing industry after buying out Stephen Tolbert's fishing concern and in addition, imported frozen fish under the corporate name Nigeria Cold Stores.

 In 1978, Waziri joined politics again; he co-founded the NPP with members of Club 19 and the Council for National Unity.
-However, a disagreement arose between Waziri and some party members who were largely disciples of Azikiwe such Adeniran Ogunsanya.
+However, a disagreement arose between Waziri and some party members who were largely disciples of Azikiwe such as Adeniran Ogunsanya.
 Leaders of Club 19 and Council for National Unity opposed Ibrahim's ambition of becoming both the party's chairman and its presidential candidate.
 The conflict deepened after the party's first convention in 1978 and subsequently led to his exit from the party.
 He then formed the Great Nigeria People's Party.
 He was an unsuccessful presidential candidate in the 1979 election, but was popular in the Kanuri base.
 His party won the gubernatorial election in Borno where the Kanuri formed a majority, and also nearby Gongola state.